jokecamp/jokecamp.com/_posts/2014-11-06-why-is-svn-merge-not-tracking-merged-revisions.md

 ---
 author: Joe Kampschmidt
 layout: post
-slug: svn-merge-info-not-tracking
+slug: why-is-svn-merge-not-tracking-merged-revisions
-title: Why is SVN Merge Tracking not working?
+title: Why is SVN merge not tracking merged revisions
 desc: 'Brief explanation why SVN and TortiseSVN might not be recording the revision in the Merge Info properties'
 tags:
 - svn